Skip to content

 Expert Tips

-• Maintain a human-written overview that AI-generated detail supports
+• Maintain a human-written overview — every code module should have a human-written 'Why this exists and how it works' paragraph that AI-generated detail supports

 The Bottom Line

-Mintlify creates the most polished developer documentation experience with good AI assistance.
-Swimm is essential if documentation-code sync is your primary pain point.
-Readme.io leads for API documentation needs.
-GitBook offers good general-purpose docs with AI enhancement.
-All require human oversight for quality.
+Mintlify (free / $150/mo) creates the most polished developer documentation with AI writing assistance and beautiful output.
+Swimm (free / $16/user/mo) is essential if documentation-code sync is your primary pain point — no other tool detects stale docs as well.
+Readme.io (free / $99/mo) leads for interactive API documentation.
+GitBook (free / $8/user/mo) offers the best value for general-purpose docs with solid AI features.
+All require human oversight for accuracy.

 Frequently Asked Questions